 Windmills of Mykonos

 Mykonos is world-famous for the vast range of windmills, and you can find over 16 windmills on the island.
-Did you know you can see the windmills from every single point of the village of Mykonos?
 The vast majority of Mykonos’s windmills date back to the 16th century when the Venetians built them.

 Historically, the windmills produced wheat and were a pillar of the Mykonos economy for centuries.
 However, Mykonos’s wheat industry died out during the 20th century, but the island preserved the windmills because they are a historical pillar of Mykonos.